Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Introduction

-A potential alternative is to learn identity from subject-driven image generation (SDI-Gen) data (\ie, paired subject-images) while inheriting motion priors from the pretrained T2V backbone.
-In principle, paired subject-images provide strong identity cues, whereas the backbone encodes motion priors (\ie, temporal dynamics) from large-scale pretraining.
-However, na\"{\i}ve fine-tuning on paired subject-images severely degrades inter-frame temporal coherence, often causing motion to collapse into inconsistent dynamics or near-static (``frozen'') movement.
-This suggests that identity and motion modeling interfere with each other when optimized sequentially, indicating that treating SDV-Gen as a single objective may be fundamentally limiting.
+A potential alternative is to learn identity from subject-driven image generation (SDI-Gen) data (\ie, subject-image pairs) while inheriting motion priors from the pretrained T2V backbone.
+In principle, subject-image pairs provide strong identity cues, whereas the backbone encodes motion priors (\ie, temporal dynamics) from large-scale pretraining.
+However, na\"{\i}ve fine-tuning on subject-images pairs severely degrades inter-frame temporal coherence, often causing motion to collapse into inconsistent dynamics or near-static (frozen) movement.
+This suggests that identity and motion modeling interfere with each other, indicating that treating SDV-Gen as a single objective has a fundamental issue.

-In this work, we propose a zero-shot SDV-Gen method that decomposes the subject-driven video generation into two complementary components: identity injection from paired subject-images and motion-awareness preservation from a small set of unpaired videos.
-A stochastic task-switching schedule alternates between these objectives, predominantly sampling paired subject-images while using unpaired videos only to maintain temporal coherence.
-Interestingly, this formulation allows identity and motion to be learned from different data sources, avoiding the collapse observed in na\"{\i}ve SDI-Gen fine-tuning and eliminating the need for paired subject-videos.
+We consider subject adaptation into two complementary components: identity injection from subject-image pairs and motion-awareness preservation from a small set of arbitrary videos.
+Based on this, we propose to use a stochastic task-switching schedule that alternates between these objectives, predominantly sampling subject-image pairs while using arbitrary videos only to maintain temporal coherence.
+This separation allows identity and motion to be learned from different types of data sources, avoiding the collapse observed in na\"{\i}ve SDI-Gen fine-tuning and removing the need for subject-video pairs.

-To understand why joint optimization is stable, we analyze the gradients of the two objectives.
-We observe that gradient conflict of the two objectives diminishes rapidly and become nearly orthogonal during the fine-tuning, indicating that identity and motion update independent parameter subspaces.
-This provides a mechanistic explanation for why dual-task learning avoids interference and why large-scale paired subject-videos are not strictly necessary.

-This leads to a data- and compute-efficient, zero-shot (\ie, tuning-free at test time) framework.
-We adapt CogVideoX-5B on 200K subject-image pairs and only 4,000 unpaired videos (1\% of Pexels-400K)~\cite{pexels} and train within 288 A100-hours.
-We further show that the method remains effective even with just 4,000 paired subject-images (50$\times$ fewer pairs).
-Despite this modest budget and without any paired subject-videos, our single model generalizes to unseen subjects in a zero-shot manner and achieves competitive quality against substantially more expensive zero-shot and per-subject tuning baselines.
+Across CogVideoX-5B~\cite{cogvideox} and Wan 2.2-5B~\cite{wan2025}, we observe that the conflict between the two gradients from the two-objectives diminishes rapidly and becomes nearly orthogonal.
+To understand why this two-objective training remains stable under task switching, we analyze the gradients of the two objectives during fine-tuning.
+The gradient analysis suggests that identity and motion updates concentrate on largely disjoint parameter subspaces, reducing interference.